30 Best Apps that Pay You to Play Games ($$$)

 VeryDice is a free mobile app that pays you to roll dice from your smartphone.
 If you're looking for a quick and easy way to earn money, this is by far one of the best ways to go.

 When you first register for the app, you're given 50 freerolls.
-Each time you roll, you're given a certain amount of “tickets” that can be used to exchange for real cash prizes (shipping is always free).
+Each time you roll, you're given a certain amount of “tickets” that can be used to exchange to earn real cash prizes (shipping is always free).

 16. HQ